Prehistory of the Steppes

 develop in the area: the Catacomb culture (~2800 bc) in the Ukraine;

 the Poltavka culture (~2700 bc) in the Volga valley; and, north of

 the Poltavka culture, the Abashevo culture (~2500 bc), which may

 have been at least in part Finno-Ugric.

-Next, we see the Sintashta culture (~2100 bc) - which introduced the chariot - and the broader Andronovo culture (~2000 bc) in what is now Kazakhstan.
+Next, we see the Sintashta culture (~2100 bc, north of Kazakhstan, at the southern end of the Ural Mountains) - which introduced the chariot - and the broader Andronovo culture (~2000 bc) in what is now Kazakhstan.

 After the Sintashta and Andronovo, we find the Srubna culture (~1800 bc) which ranged from Ukraine to the Ural mountains, with the Andronovo continuing to the east.
 This culture may have included the Cimmerians, who would be pushed back into eastern Europe by the Indo-Iranian Scyths and, eventually, invade Anatolia.

 The famous Tarim Basin mummies (Xinjiang, in western China) -